 Goats can not eat tomato plants, potato plants or any plants that make Solaine.
 You should also avoid feeding your goat any crops that aren’t ripe, as they are likely to contain toxins or make your goat sick.

 Keep in mind that goats are herbivores and shouldn’t be eating anything outside of the plant family.
 Meats and sweets should be avoided.
 Before feeding your goat any new food, be sure to ask a vet or do research to verify that it is safe.

 What vegetables can goats eat?

-Goats can eat several different types of vegetables like celery, corn, pumpkin, broccoli, asparagus, squash, and lettuce.
+Goats can eat broccoli, goats eat asparagus, squash, and goats can eat lettuce, just to name a few.
 Make sure that these veggies are always ripe, as raw vegetables can hurt your goat and upset their stomach.